 • Columbia Protocol askers include correctional, medical, and mental health personnel.

-• Askers assess inmates and correctional officers.
+• Askers screen inmates and correctional officers.

 Researchers